Tackling Provably Hard Representative Selection via Graph Neural Networks: Proof of the Theorem

 \section{Proof of the Theorem}

-\begin{theorem} There is no polynomial-time representative selection algorithm for \FoN\ with an approximation factor better than $\omega(n^{-1/\poly\log\log n})$, unless the exponential-time hypothesis fails. \end{theorem} We start with two lemmas before proceeding to prove this result.
+\begin{theorem} There is no polynomial-time representative selection algorithm for \FoN\ with an approximation factor better than $\omega(n^{-1/\poly\log\log n})$, unless the ETH fails. \end{theorem} We start with two lemmas before proceeding to prove this result.
 We use $(i,j)$ to represent a data point in the \FoN\ problem with value $1$ on features $i$ and $j$.

-\begin{lemma} Let $\S$ be the set of data points selected by an RS algorithm.
+\begin{lemma} Let $\S$ be the set of data points selected by an RSL algorithm.
 Let $(i,j)$ be a data point such that for all $t$ we have $(i,t) \notin \S$, or for all $t$ we have $(t,j) \notin \S$.
 Then the label of $(i,j)$ is independent of the labels of $\S$. \end{lemma}

-\begin{proof} Let $\S$ be the set of data-points selected by an RS algorithm.
-Let $(i,j)$ be a data-point such that for all $t$ we have $(i,t) \notin \S$.
-This means that the labels of data-points in $\S$ are independent of the type of feature $i$.
+\begin{proof} Let $\S$ be the set of data points selected by an RSL algorithm.
+Let $(i,j)$ be a data point such that for all $t$ we have $(i,t) \notin \S$.
+This means that the labels of data points in $\S$ are independent of the type of feature $i$.
 Recall that the type of feature $i$ is chosen independently and uniformly at random.
 Hence, conditioned on the labels in $\S$, the label of $(i,j)$ is $0$ with probability $\nicefrac12$ and $1$ with probability $\nicefrac12$.
 Similar argument holds when for all $t$ we have $(t,j) \notin \S$. \end{proof}

 \begin{lemma} Let $(i_0,i_1),(i_1,i_2),(i_2,i_3),\dots,(i_{l-1},i_l)$ be a sequence of data points such that for all $t \in \{1,\dots,l\}$ we have $(i_{t-1},i_t) \in \S$.
 Given the labels of the data points in $\S$ we can infer the label of $(i_0,i_l)$. \end{lemma}